Congressional caucus

 A congressional caucus is a group of members of the United States Congress that meet to pursue common legislative objectives.
 Formally, caucuses are formed as congressional member organizations (CMOs) through the United States House of Representatives and the United States Senate and governed under the rules of these chambers.
 In addition to the term "caucus", they are sometimes called conferences (especially Republican ones), coalitions, study groups, task forces, or working groups.
 Many other countries use the term parliamentary group; the Parliament of the United Kingdom has many all-party parliamentary groups.

+Activities

+CMOs may hold press conferences and committee-like hearings (often called ad-hoc or shadow hearings) to promote topics of interest to the caucus.
+CMOs may also lend the caucus name to approved third parties outside of Congress, such as think tanks and political action committees, to promote such topics as well as endorse congressional candidates.

+Examples

 Party caucuses and conferences in the United States Congress

 The largest caucuses are the party caucuses comprising all members of one house from one party (either the Democrats or the Republicans) in addition to any independent members who may caucus with either party.
 These are the House Democratic Caucus, House Republican Conference, Senate Democratic Caucus and Senate Republican Conference.
 The caucuses meet regularly in closed sessions for both the House of Representatives and the Senate to set legislative agendas, select committee members and chairs and hold elections to choose various floor leaders.
 They also oversee the four Hill committees, political party committees that work to elect members of their own party to Congress.